 It allows people to forget their stresses.

-Executive Creative Director Dave Hannenken from the advertising agency Hoffman York, wrote an article in which he highlighted some shared experiences we had during the pandemic: Working from home, baking banana bread, spending more time with kids and pets.
+Executive Creative Director Dave Hannenken from the advertising agency Hoffman York, wrote an article in which he highlighted some shared experiences we had during the pandemic: Working from home, baking banana bread, and spending more time with kids and pets.

 To get humor right, it’s all about finding a common ground and expanding upon it.
 It has to be appropriate, it has to be relatable, and it needs to be relevant to your brand.